BCHoagland/Sutton-and-Barto/8 - Planning and Learning with Tabular Methods/README.md

 <img src="./priority_sweeping/img/shortcut_map.png">

 ### Results
 The cumulative reward from training is displayed below, with the x-axis denoting the number of total timesteps passed during training.
-The results are averaged over 20 trials:
+The results are averaged over 20 trials.
+Note that since the graphs display cumulative reward, finding an optimal policy results in the reward curve becoming linear.

 <img src="./priority_sweeping/img/basic.svg">
 <img src="./priority_sweeping/img/blocking.svg">
 <img src="./priority_sweeping/img/shortcut.svg">

+Note that the final linear reward curve of the Priority Sweeping agent on the shortcut environment has higher slope than the Dyna-Q agent's.
+Upon further inspection it can be seen that the Priority Sweeping agent consistently discovers the shortcut while the Dyna-Q agent does not.

 Although Dyna-Q outperformed Priority Sweeping in terms of timestep efficiency, priority sweeping can be seen to significantly outperform Dyna-Q in terms of number of updates per training session.
-Dyna-Q must perform the maximum number of updates, and as such performs at least an order of magnitude more updates per fixed set of timesteps as priority sweeping does on the three training tasks.
+Dyna-Q must perform the maximum number of updates, and as such performs about an order of magnitude more updates per fixed set of timesteps as priority sweeping does on the three training tasks.
 The following graphs show the two agents' cumulative reward as a function of parameter updates, with each agent collecting this data over a fixed number of timesteps.
+These graphs correspond to the same cumulative reward graphs as above.

 <img src="./priority_sweeping/img/basic_param.svg">
 <img src="./priority_sweeping/img/blocking_param.svg">